2 ZERO HUNGER

 • Smart Agriculture Education Center

-The Hokkaido University Smart Agriculture Education Center offered free training programs for active farmers, developed online educational materials, and provided specialized training for educators.
+The Hokkaido University Smart Agriculture Education Center offered free training programmes for practising farmers, developed online educational materials, and provided specialised training for educators.
 By introducing robotics, ICT, and other smart technologies, the university promoted sustainable farming practices and strengthened ties with local farmers and food producers.

 • Hokkaido Wine Academy